 Around their face, a raven has a bigger bill and a shaggier throat than a crow.

-When flying, a crow’s tail forms a fan while raven’s tail forms a wedge.
+When flying long distances, a crow usually flaps its wings at a constant, steady pace, while a raven alternates flapping and soaring.
+In flight, crow’s tail forms a fan while raven’s tail forms a wedge.
 This difference becomes less noticeable during the late summer months, when the birds are growing new feathers.

-There are a few other differences, such as flight pattern or wing shape, but I’ve given you enough information to make a quick identification whenever you see a large black bird cross your path.
+There are a few other differences, such as wing shape, but I’ve given you enough information to make a quick identification whenever you see a large black bird cross your path.
+Again, these identifications are for American crows and Common ravens; if you live outside the US, you are likely seeing different species of corvids.

 Image credits: the big black bird at the top of the page is a New Caledonian crow photographed by Vince Musi, the crow/raven bill comparison was photographed by Tom Grey, and the tail graphic was drawn by Jenifer Rees.
 The photo of the held raven is mine.
 Click on any image to visit its parent website.